 I-680 within the project limits is an official State Scenic Highway.
 I-680 is also identified as a scenic route in the Alameda County General Plan Scenic Route Element (Alameda County 1994) and addressed in the City of Pleasanton Scenic Highway Plan for Interstate 680 (City of Pleasanton 1985).
 Changes to the highway itself would be limited to the proposed retaining walls along the on- and off-ramps, ramp and ramp metering changes, and a new MVP and CHP observation area.
 The proposed changes would not affect the Scenic Highway Status of I-680.
 The Build Alternative would also include new retaining walls along Sunol Boulevard and would require tree and vegetation removal adjacent to I-680.
-The retaining walls along Sunol Boulevard and Boulevard and the majority of the tree removals would not be apparent to the traveling public on I-680.
+The retaining walls along Sunol Boulevard and the majority of the tree removals would not be visible to the traveling public on I-680 because the freeway crosses over Sunol Boulevard on a bridge.
+These features would be more noticeable to travelers along Pleasanton-Sunol Road, which is outside of the State Scenic Highway..